codeoverflow-org/nodecg-io-docs/docs/samples/discord.md

 ### Prerequisites

-* Working NodeCG & nodecg-oi installation
+* Working NodeCG & nodecg-io installation
 * a Discord Bot token

 *Note:* If you don't have such a token yet you can follow [this](https://discordjs.guide/preparations/setting-up-a-bot-application.html) guide.